ElitsaDev/JS_Files_/README.md

 We hope you enjoy this app!
 The app can be open in a browser by a Live Web server from VSC.

-## Deploymenт:
+## Deployment
-Тhe app has been uploaded and can be accessed at: https://collectingfiles.netlify.app/
+Тhe app can be accessed at:
+https://collectingfiles.netlify.app/